arunofhyd/OmniSearch/latest_native.md

 					-- Question 3: Select Search Engines
 					set engineOptions to {"1.
 Apple Marketing 📺", "2.
 Apple Music 🎵", "3.
 Google 🔍"}
-					set chosenEnginesList to choose from list engineOptions with prompt ("Select the search engines you want to enable:" & return) default items {item 1 of engineOptions} with title "OmniSearch Setup (4/5)" with multiple selections allowed
+					set chosenEnginesList to choose from list engineOptions with prompt ("Select the search engines you want to enable:" & return & "(Hold Command ⌘ to select multiple)" & return) default items {item 1 of engineOptions} with title "OmniSearch Setup (4/5)" with multiple selections allowed

 					set cleanTargetList to {}
 					if chosenEnginesList is not false then